Hugo-Blosse/kings-last-stand/README.md

 ## Installation
 1. Clone or download this repository.
 2. Open the project in Godot.
-3. Run the scene to experience the horror game prototype.
+3. Run the scene to experience the game prototype.

 ## Usage
 - **WASD** to move queen piece to corresponding side.